lgcns5g/LGCNS-5G-Core/README.md

 LG CNS 5G Core is a solution based on the 3GPP specifications for the 5G Core Network.
 Control Plane is based on [Open5GS](https://github.com/open5gs/open5gs), User Plane is based on [upg-vpp](https://github.com/travelping/upg-vpp).
-This repository is only for Control Plan of the 5G Core Network.
+This repository is only for Control Plane of the 5G Core Network.
 For User Plane, visit [here](https://github.com/lgcns5g/LGCNS-5G-Core-UPF).
 We only provide patches for the Control Plane in accordance with the GNU Affero General Public License.

 Currently, it contains the following network functions: